Poldhu Cove to Cury circular walk

 Lampra Mill is recorded on the Tithe map of 1839 and on later OS maps as a corn mill - but it was probably around for some time before this.
 There were two sources of water available: the small stream which the route crossed a little earlier via a footbridge, and a leat was also run from the main river at Chypons.
 The 1839 Tithe map shows a large pool above the mill fed by the two water sources which then drained via a short third channel into the main river just below the mill.
 Another pool is shown further up the stream with no other mills in between so presumably this was some kind of header reservoir.

-39. Bear right onto the driveway and follow it downhill to a gate.
-Go through the gate and follow the driveway past Lampra Mill Cottage and through another gate to meet another track.
+38. Bear right onto the driveway and follow it downhill past Lampra Mill Cottage and through a gate to meet another track.
 Continue ahead on the track until it ends on a road opposite Chypons.

 The track from the mill is planted with camellias.
 There are also snowdrops, daffodils, primroses, and wild garlic which flower along the track in spring.